 why start with text messaging?

-here are three good reasons:
+Here are three good reasons:

 it’s not news that in many marketing departments these days money isn’t always easy to come by. coming up with the budget for a mobile app, on one platform let alone two, is not always easy.

 creating a mobile website, depending on size, scope, and content management system, is not cheap either. text messaging marketing can be extremely budget friendly, especially if you’re already printing signs for something or running traditional media. just revise the creative to add a “text-in for this or that” call-to-action and you’ve just started a mobile marketing campaign.

 best of all, almost all sms marketing providers charge based on the number of messages or subscribers in your database. the cost starts small and when it increases that means your campaign is working!

-when marketing dollars are tight everyone likes to see “good numbers” at the end of the campaign. because text messaging is available on essentially every phone and used by just about everybody (over 70% of adults), you’ll have the best opportunity to reach the most people and build the largest opt-in database.
+2. Biggest audiencewhen marketing dollars are tight everyone likes to see “good numbers” at the end of the campaign. because text messaging is available on essentially every phone and used by just about everybody (over 70% of adults), you’ll have the best opportunity to reach the most people and build the largest opt-in database.

 every other mobile marketing technology has an inherit “audience-limiter”. mobile websites; must have an html-capable phone. apps; must have a smartphone. qr codes; must have a smartphone and a qr reader installed. the more things your audience needs to participate, the smaller the numbers get. start with the biggest audience and then target the more technology capable groups later.

-3. it will “launch” the other ones
+3. It will “launch” the other ones

-they’ve already had one mobile interaction with you so there’s a good chance they would be open to another. instead of counting on the app store or mobile searches to drive traffic you can generate that initial burst of activity on your own. think about it, it’s a lot easier to drive traffic to a new website when you already have a big email list of people who would be interested.
+at the end of any Text Marketing campaign there will be a database of mobile phone numbers (the people who texted-in). launching a mobile app or website? send out a text and tell them.they’ve already had one mobile interaction with you so there’s a good chance they would be open to another. instead of counting on the app store or mobile searches to drive traffic, you can generate that initial burst of activity on your own. think about it, it’s a lot easier to drive traffic to a new website when you already have a big email list of people who would be interested.

-ok, so you agree text messaging might be a good place to start mobile marketing
+ok, so you agree text messaging might be a good place to start mobile marketing.

 but where do you start with text messaging?

-as mentioned above, this is an easy one. instead of telling your audience to “call now” or “visit our website”, have them send a text message. maybe they’re entering to win something or getting an instant “show this message on your phone for something” coupon.
+1. Traditional mediaas mentioned above, this is an easy one. instead of telling your audience to “call now” or “visit our website”, have them send a text message. maybe they’re entering to win something or getting an instant “show this message on your phone for something” coupon.

-are you still using clipboards and sign up sheets to gather data at your events? still putting out that plastic fish bowl for business cards? try having your event attendees get out their phone and text to vote, answer a question, put a message up on a screen, sign a petition, win something, or get a discount. it’ll be more fun for you and your audience, and in the end you’ll get a valid mobile number instead of an email address you can’t read anyway.
+2. Eventsare you still using clipboards and sign up sheets to gather data at your events? still putting out that plastic fish bowl for business cards? try having your event attendees get out their phone and text to vote, answer a question, put a message up on a screen, sign a petition, win something, or get a discount. it’ll be more fun for you and your audience, and in the end you’ll get a valid mobile number instead of an email address you can’t read anyway.